kreismit/ECE4960/labs.md

 Planned improvements, in order of priority:

-* Implementing a low-pass filter on all IMU readings, not only those going into the PID controller (in C).
+* ~~Implementing a low-pass filter on all IMU readings, not only those going into the PID controller (in C).~~
-* Tuning the low-pass filter.
+* ~~Tuning the low-pass filter.~~
 * Rewriting my code to maintain a connection with the robot rather than dropping it after each action (in Python).
 * Factoring magnetometer data into the yaw reading to limit drift (in C).

 ### More Implementation Details

-Below is my entire code to make the Artemis handle `SET_VEL` and other PID-related requests:
+Below is my entire code to make the Artemis handle `SET_VEL` and other PID-related requests.
+Note the implementation of a FLIPPED macro which allowed tests to be run with the robot upside-down for better sensor positioning:

 ```c++
 void loop(){